allenai/ike/src/main/scala/org/allenai/dictionary/ml/README.md

 Our starting query is "a cat"

-Our query operation replaces "a" with "DT" (so our new query would "DT cat")
+Our query operation replaces "a" with "DT" (so our new query would be "DT cat")

 We have three sentences:
 1. "a cat"